xsoulspace/life_hooks/packages/supabase_hooks/README.md

 See more in the original package: https://github.com/supabase/supabase-flutter

+Note: This library is completely experimental and not recommended for production usage.

 The idea is the same as in LifeHook, except that you can override more methods, specific to Supabase Auth life cycle